Port Stop: (Re)Discovering The Magic of Being a Kid in Bergen, Norway

 Mt.
 Fløyen

 One of the seven mountains that surrounds Bergen, Mt.
 Fløyen is a 20 minute walk from the cruise port.
 You can walk (approximately 45 -60 minutes) or pay to take a funicular car up to the top: Find all the information on Mt.
-Fløyen and purchase tickets for the funicular directly on the Fløyen site here
+Fløyen and purchase tickets for the funicular directly on the Fløyen site here.
+Note that there is special pricing for families on the site so I took advantage of that.

 Fløibanen (funicular)

 It was very easy to prebook the tickets so we were able to skip the queue to buy tickets which was already sizeable around 10 and head straight up.
-Even with our unfortunate location in the car, the view and ride were enjoyable.
+(I downloaded the PDF for the tickets onto my phone so I had to scan the tickets for all 15 of us – in hindsight, would have divvied this up to make it a little faster/easier) Even with our unfortunate location in the car (we thought we would be loaded in the front and being in the back made it hard for anyone especially the kiddos to see too much), the view and ride were enjoyable.

 Viewpoint + Hiking/Walking Trails